Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/README.md

 Students by the end of the course will be able to ...

-1. Understand and use closures
+1. Explain and use closures
 1. Use callbacks and delegation to pass information between views/objects
 1. Identify and use different communication pattern in iOS
-1. Understand how memory management works in Swift
+1. Explain how memory management works in Swift
-1. Interact with public APIs with or without authentication
+1. Use public APIs with or without authentication
-1. Make a network request in iOS using a networking layer and library alternatives
+1. Demonstrate how to make a network request in iOS using a networking layer
 1. Parse a JSON network response using native Swift tools

 ## Schedule